 Upfront Costs of Renting

 Security Deposit – A security deposit of one or two month’s rent is usually required by a landlord.
-This is to insure against property damage, a broken lease, or a late rent payment.
+This is to

 First Month’s Rent – Many landlords require the first month’s rent upfront.